Skip to main content

 Healing and Repair Peptides

 Other peptides, such as BPC-157 (often referenced in research contexts as a model for tissue repair, though its formal name is Pentadeca Arginate for some formulations), have demonstrated systemic healing properties in preclinical studies.
 They are thought to modulate inflammation and promote tissue repair.
-For an individual in a state of chronic stress-induced inflammation, such a peptide could help mitigate the low-grade inflammatory state that contributes to and further endocrine disruption.
+For an individual in a state of chronic stress-induced inflammation, such a peptide could help mitigate the low-grade inflammatory state that contributes to insulin resistance and further endocrine disruption.

 The legal system’s ongoing refusal to sanction a simple, coercive model for wellness is more than a victory for employee rights; it is a victory for biological reason.
 It implicitly recognizes that health cannot be mandated through pressure.
 True wellness arises from a state of internal balance.